axioms-studio/.github/profile/README.md

 We partner with **early-stage startups** and founders to provide:

 - **End-to-End Software Development**
-  From MVP to a production-ready platform with cutting-edge technologies.
+  From MVP to a production-ready platform using cutting-edge technologies.

 - **Fundraising Strategy & Pitch Decks**
   Designing strong fundraising strategies and crafting impactful decks to captivate investors.